Benbinbin/BlogiNote/content/article/introduction.md

 Magic :sparkles: right?
 How about building your own project with BlogiNote?

-Now you can check out the :point_right: [Quick Start](./tutorial/quick-start) tutorial to setup your project.
+Now you can check out the :point_right: [Get Start](./tutorial/get-start) tutorial to setup your project.

 ::TipBox{type="announce" name="Contact Me"}
 If you have any idea or feedback, feel free to contact me with :mailbox: [benthomsonbin@gmail.com](mailto:benthomsonbin@gmail.com){.text-blue-500 .hover:text-blue-600 .transition-colors .duration-300}